LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

    Sum of Ion Density arrays scalars as Custom Data Array

-In this case the Python Calculator created a sum of *Ion Density 01 D0* and *Ion Density 02 D+1* data arrays and created new data array called *Custom Array Name*, which can be chosen from the Data Array list and analyzed.
+This new custom data array is now available in the Data Array list and can be used for analysis.

 .. note::

    #1: If we have a long list od data layers and want to create sum of
    all of them the expression can be very long.
-Typing it manually can be frustrating, so it’s advisable to use a short self written script to generate the expression.
+Typing it manually can be frustrating, so it's advisable to use a short self written script to generate the expression.
 ParaView includes also its own Python Shell.
    The use of Python Shell in Paraview and example of script to generate the expression is explained and shown in *ParaView Python Shell*